Clothing in India: Lehenga Choli (skirt and blouse)

 This is a type of South Indian dress mainly worn in Karnataka, Andhra Pradesh, and Tamil Nadu, as well as in some parts of Kerala.
-This dress is a three-piece garment where the langa or lehenga is the cone-shaped long flowing skirt.
+This dress is a three-piece garment where the langa is the cone-shaped long flowing skirt.

 Male clothing

 Traditional clothing

 For men, traditional clothes are the Achkan/Sherwani, Bandhgala, Lungi, Kurta, Angarkha, Jama, Dhoti or Kurta Pajama.
 Additionally, recently western clothing such as trousers and shirts have been accepted as traditional Indian dress by the Government of India.

 Undergarments

-Kaupin is unsewn and langota is sewn loincloth worn as underwear in dangal held in akharas especially wrestling, to prevent hernias and hydrocele.
+A kaupinam is unsewn while the langota is a sewn loincloth typically worn as underwear in dangal held in akharas, especially wrestling, in order to prevent hernias and hydrocele.

 It is mandatory for Sikhs to wear kacchera.